lvzon/sustainsubstance/content/energy/storage1.md

    - "For example, to get the amount of energy stored in a single AA battery, we would have to lift 100 kg (220 lb) 10 m (33 ft) to match it.
 To match the energy contained in a gallon of gasoline, we would have to lift 13 tons of water (3500 gallons) one kilometer high (3,280 feet). - See more at: http://physics.ucsd.edu/do-the-math/2011/11/pump-up-the-storage/#sthash.J7yQcRpw.dpuf"
    - 10 kWh = 36 000 000 J, gives 100 L at 36 km height, or 360 tonnes (360 m3) at 10 m.
 100 kWh would be 3600m3 at 10 m, or a basin 40x30x3m, or 50x25x2.88m (roughly an olympic swimming pool).

 To have a pumped storage plant with any significant capacity, you'll need a rather big lake on a hill, and another one at least equally big at the base of the hill.
-Often such large lakes are created by building dams in a valley, inflicting significant damage to the surrounding area and causing all kinds of hydrological problems.

-   - TODO: Look up CAES (#2 storage method, but relatively small compared to PHS).
+There's not many places where you will find this situation occurring naturally.
+And if you do, regularly emptying and refilling the lakes on a regular basis is going to have a big impact on water life.
+Of course you can always create a large lake by building a dam in a valley, this is how we often construct hydropower facilities.
+But while such projects may be good for reducing greenhouse gas emissions, the local environmental destruction that results certainly does not qualify them as "environmentally friendly".

+In short, large-scale hydro-storage isn't going to solve the energy storage problem.
+There simply isn't enough space.
+And even if there were enough space, building the required infrastructure would result in widespread environmental destruction.
+Of course electrochemical batteries and pumped hydro storage aren't the only large-scale energy storage options.
+In fact, the second most important storage method is Compressed Air Electricity Storage, or CAES.
+This works by using electricity to compress air, and turning the compressed air back into electricity when needed.
+This is a little bit more high-tech than pumped hydro storage, but still more robust than a chemical battery.
+Unfortunately CAES is also hard to scale up, because you need to construct a chamber to hold the compressed air.
+The storage capacity is limited to ...

+ - Possibilities for the future: combining pumped hydro and CAES, storing water and air in abandoned gas and oil fields?
+ - Another storage method I haven't mentioned yet: hydrogen.
+With good reason, it has been over-hyped by people who don't understand that you can't magically turn water into energy.
+The main problem here is that hydrogen is very hard to store, round-trip efficiency is terrible compared to other options, and it's expensive.
+(Most hydrogen fuel cells on the market today have less than 50% efficiency and are terribly expensive.)
+   - Considering the power needed for a complete electrolyzer system, the best energy efficiency is today around 73%.
+This means that about 53 kWh of electricity is needed to produce 1 kg of hydrogen.
+   - Main problems: hydrogen is hard to store/transport, has a low energy density and conversion back to electricity is not very efficient.
+You'll probably lose at least 40% (in the best case), but efficiency can be as low as 20-40% - a dismal round-trip efficiency when compared to batteries, pumped storage, etc.
-   - Third alternative would be hydrogen, but low efficiency and hard to store makes this unattractive and too expensive.
-Interesting alternative is being tested: converting hydrogen to methane or methanol, which is much easier to store.
+ - But there's an interesting alternative that is being tested: converting hydrogen to methane or methanol, which is much easier to store.
 But conversion back to electricity has a low round-trip efficiency, and technology still needs to be proven and scaled up.
+   - Interesting option: turning hydrogen together with CO2 from power stations into methane or methanol (Sabatier reaction).
+Back-conversion still has low efficiency, but both are much easier to store/transport, combination with carbon storage may be an option and both can alternatively be used in existing transport and natural gas applications.
+Moreover, hydrogen can also be produced using thermal processes.